 "To the outside world, we all grow old.
 But not to brothers and sisters.
 We know each other as we always were.
 We know each other's hearts.
 We share private family jokes.
 We remember family feuds and secrets, family griefs and joys.
-We live outside the touch of time." - Clara Ortega
+We live outside a touch of time." - Clara Ortega.

 "We know one another's faults, virtues, catastrophes, mortifications, triumphs, rivalries, desires, and how long we can each hang by our hands to a bar.
-We have been banded together under pack codes and tribal laws." - Rose Macaulay
+We have been banded together under pack codes and tribal laws." - Rose Macaulay.

-I was thinking about this at the start of the year as I wrote down some things I am grateful for in my gratitude journal and found myself giving thanks for my brother.
+At the start of the year, I was thinking about this as I wrote down some things I am grateful for in my gratitude journal and found myself giving thanks for my brother.

 We can talk for an hour about the most menial details of our lives, and they are important enough to keep us interested.

-In Rob I have someone to whom I could confide anything, and know that he will tell me the truth in return, yet not judge.
+In Rob, I have someone to whom I could confide anything and know that he will tell me the truth in return, yet not judge.

 He is intuitive, sensitive and instinctively knows my heart, for good or bad.
 Sometimes he knows what I think before I express it in words.

 We are different in personality and outlook on life, yet we share a history no one else does; our childhood; and family dynamics.